MLS returns to action after poignant moment of silence - WHIZ News

 It was a poignant moment that put two of the nation’s most prominent changes over the last four months — masks and movements — at the forefront of the sport’s return.

+“I felt for a couple of minutes,” Nani said shortly after scoring the go-ahead goal in the seventh minute of stoppage time.
+“We all want to change the world.
+We want a better world — no differences, no discrimination. … Everyone in the world should stop for a couple of minutes and think about our children and teach them how to be a better person and create a better world.”

-The group was formerly called the Black Players Coalition of MLS but changed its name this week to Black Players for Change.
-Originally announced on Juneteenth, the group started in the wake of George Floyd’s death with the hope of combatting systemic racism both in soccer and the players’ communities.
+The group setting the tone was formerly called the Black Players Coalition of MLS but changed its name this week to Black Players for Change.
+Originally announced on Juneteenth, the group started in the wake of George Floyd’s death with the hope of combating systemic racism both in soccer and the players’ communities.
 The league and the players’ union endorsed the organization.

 Several other players from Orlando City and Inter Miami took a knee near midfield during the demonstration.